 A female patient shows symptoms usually associated with diabetes as hyperglycemia.
-Her blood sugar level is high due to increased glucose production by the liver.
+Her blood sugar level is high because of the increased production of sugar in her body.
 The cause of this condition may be obesity or stress.

-Hyperglycemia in women is an illness caused by high blood sugar levels.
-This condition may lead to serious health problems such as heart disease, kidney failure, nerve damage, blindness, or coma.
-Women who suffer from this condition need to check their glucose levels regularly, particularly during pregnancy.
+High blood sugar levels can cause hyperglycemia in women.
+This condition can lead to serious health problems such as heart disease, kidney failure, nerve damage, and coma.
+Women who suffer from this condition need to check their blood sugar levels frequently.

 Polyuria means excessive urination.
-A polyuric woman may also be described as having a large bladder or being very thirsty.
+We may also describe a polyuric woman as having a large bladder or being very thirsty.

 When a person drinks more than usual, they may experience polyuria.
 This condition often occurs in women when they get pregnant.